Your Guide to Personal Loans TSB in the UK

 • Having a regular income, often from employment or self employment

-• A good credit history or demonstrable ability to manage existing credit responsibly
+• A credit history that shows you can manage borrowing responsibly

 How Much Can You Borrow

-The amount available depends on your credit score, income, and repayment term.
+The amount available depends on your credit profile, income, and repayment term.
 Generally:

 • Minimum amount: £1,000